aungkhein/hello-world/README.md

 Aung here, I like dimsum and I love to play games and watch movies.
-I've breakfast this morning and will eat lunch at afternoon.
+I've had breakfast this morning and will eat lunch at afternoon.